 Embryo Cryopreservation

-• Planned during IVF in order to perform pre-implantation genetic testing (PGT)
+• Planned during IVF to perform pre-implantation genetic testing (PGT)

 • To save embryos for a future pregnancy

-• During IVF you have too large of a response (ovarian hyperstimulation).
+• During IVF, you have too large a response (ovarian hyperstimulation).
 Your physician may recommend freezing all embryos and performing a frozen embryo transfer in the future at a safer time

-• You may freeze embryos prior to cancer or other medical therapy
+• You may freeze embryos before cancer or other medical therapy

 • As a plan to delay building your family until the future while protecting yourself against changes in fertility

 Embryos may remain frozen for many years.
-Although not every frozen embryo will thaw properly at a later time, successful thaw rates are extremely high (>98%).
-It is important that you discuss with your physician how those embryos will be used in the future and how long you anticipate keeping them frozen.
+Although not every frozen embryo will thaw properly later, successful thaw rates are extremely high (>98%).
+You must discuss with your physician how those embryos will be used and how long you anticipate keeping them frozen.